Shire: Shire names in Scotland

 In Scotland four shires have alternative names with the "-shire" suffix: Angus (Forfarshire), East Lothian (Haddingtonshire), Midlothian (Edinburghshire) and West Lothian (Linlithgowshire).

 Sutherland is occasionally still referred to as Sutherlandshire.
-Similarly, Argyllshire, Buteshire, Caithness-shire and Fifeshire are sometimes found.
-Also, Morayshire was previously called Elginshire.
-There is debate about whether Argyllshire was ever really used.
+Similarly, "Argyllshire", "Buteshire", "Caithness-shire" and "Fifeshire" are sometimes found.
+Also, Moray was previously called "Elginshire".
+There is debate about whether "Argyllshire" was ever really used.

 Shire names in Wales

 Shires in Wales bearing the "-shire" suffix (Sir preceding the name in Welsh) are: